jess/brownwebdesign/app/posts/2014-02-17-222108-install-refinerycms-and-deploy-to-heroku.markdown

 clearer picture if you view on [ Vimeo ](https://vimeo.com/86460002) where they allow a better quality verion.

-Let me know if you have any questions.
+Let ne know if you have any questions.

 <div class="flex-video"><iframe src="//player.vimeo.com/video/86460002" width="100%" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> </div>